 Clean Technology in South Korea

+Over the past five years, the South Korean government has made a massive push for clean energy.
 In 2010, Seoul invested $8.2 billion into a 2,500 MW wind farm.
-In 2011, the government introduced a plan to produce 1.5 million jobs from clean energy and grab 18 percent of the global clean energy market by 2030.
+In 2011, the government introduced a plan to produce 1.5 million jobs from clean energy and grab 18% of the global clean energy market by 2030.
+Additionally, by 2030 South Korea also plans to meet 20% of its total electricity consumption with renewable resources.
+In an effort to get closer to this goal, South Korea’s energy ministry called for 30.8 GW of solar power generating capacity and 16.5 GW of wind power capacity to be added to the country’s energy market4.
 In 2014, the government pledged over $1.9 billion to create six clean energy-related businesses.

 A Clean Future?